 When you bring these two departments together, you can achieve all of that and more, like building in Success Milestones into the app itself so users can track their own successes (and sales teams can keep tabs on their progress and introduce upsell suggestions when they make sense).

 Step 6.
 Focus on One Thing at a Time

 Is it retention after onboarding?
 Identifying upsell opportunities?
 Filling success gaps?
+Once your customer success program is set up, it can be hard to figure out what to focus on next.
 Kayla Murphy, Customer Growth, Advocacy and Success at Trustfuel works with early-stage Customer Success teams and recommends focusing on one thing at a time.

 “Start with one focus and build processes to go with it.
 Institute QBRs (Quarterly Business Reviews) or regular check-ins.
 Start tracking your usage data and figuring out which metrics give you the best picture of customer health.